PTC-Coder/RP2040_Recorder/README.md

 2. Wire the connections according to the shown image.
 Note that VCC pin is connected to the VBUS pin (Pin 40) on the Pico to get the 5V for VCC.
 This gives the mic a higher bias voltage, resulting in a better SNR.

+3. You can test this circuit portion by running the [ADC_DMA_doublebuff.py](/Examples/ADC_DMA_doublebuff.py) code to continuously grab data from the microphone to the ADC and transfer them to the Direct Memory Access (DMA) channels on the Pico.
+This code will not work if don't have the [rp_devices.py](/Src/rp_devices.py) loaded into the Pico already.

 ## SD Card Circuit
 1. Add the SD Card slot component to the breadboard.
 To make wiring easier to use and troubleshoot, place the component on the top side of the breadboard and then use short jumper wires to connect it across the center slot of the breadboard.
 This gives you the entire column to connect to the component pins.